lee1258561/DVA_Final---BedVal/README.txt

 	User Visualization Module:
 		1. Github.io has been setup to run the web-based program for the user without them having to do anything else.
 		2. If prefer to run locally, run a local server to the user_visualization directory.
-Using [http.server]					(https://www.npmjs.com/package/http-server) is one way to setup local server in your computer.
+Using [http.server]					(https://www.npmjs.com/package/http-server) is one way to setup local server on your computer.

 	Supervised Learning & Experiments:
 		Make sure the combined1.csv dataset is under the same folder with the scripts.